GameFoundry/bsf/Documentation/Manuals/Native/gui.md

 Once you have a custom GUI element you might want to expose it to the scripting API.
 Take a look at the [scripting interop guide](@ref scripting) to learn how to create scripting API objects.

 Every GUI scripting interop object must implement @ref BansheeEngine::TScriptGUIElement "TScriptGUIElement", but other than that creating GUI interop objects is the same as the general case described in the guide above.
-See @ref BansheeEngine::ScriptGUITexture "ScriptGUITexture" for an example.
+See @ref BansheeEngine::ScriptGUITexture "ScriptGUITexture" in `BsScriptGUITexture.cpp` for an example.

 Creating managed GUI objects is again the same as the general case.
-Take a look at the managed GUITexture implementation for an example.
+Take a look at the managed GUITexture implementation in `GUITexture.cs` for an example.